timflutre/QLife2025/simulations/readme.md

 - the parameter is only relevant when nTrait > 1.
 Note that, if there are more than 2 traits and do not want the same correlation between the effects of the different trait, need to directly modify the variance-covariance matrix in the script
 - if the mutation rate is too low, we may have less variants (polymorphic sites) than Lchr, after the overlay of mutations on the tree (coalescent burn-in phase).
 In this case, we have added monomorphic (fixed) sites to have the total number of sites equal to Lchr per chromosome.
 Note that these sites have alternative alleles = NA

-Eg of usage with parameters (used to generate the example data):
+Example of usage with parameters (used to generate the example data):
 ```
 python QLife2025/simulations/src/main.py -savedFolder 'example_data_1' -optim 5 -varW 1 -nTrait 2 -h2 0.5,0.9 -nChr 5 -Lchr 200 -rho 0.005
 ```